jinaga/jinaga_com/src/content/documents/01-concepts/00-concepts.md

 ```

 You write a specification to describe the shape of the information you want to retrieve.
-A specification function matches a template, and applies conditions.
+A specification matches related facts, and projects them into your desired structure.

 ```typescript
 const postsInSite = model.given(Site).match(site =>